YenLai/Movie-List-with-Genres/README.md

 # Movie List with Genres.
-A simple Movie List can be filter by genre
+A simple Movie List can be filtered by genre

 ## Features
 - You can easily choose a genre to get the movie list.